prundeanualin/PacMan/docs/uml/use_case.md

 - If the Player tries to authenticate, but the username & password combination he gives were not registered in the database, the player is notified he failed to authenticate.

 #### Start Game:
 - If the player is in the main menu, he can press the start game button.
-This will show him the board with the ghosts, spellets, walls and pacman.
+This will show him the board with the ghosts, pellets, walls and pacman.
-- The ghosts (4 of them) will move around the board according to the 'Ghost behavioral definitions' below.
+- The 4 ghosts will move around the board according to the 'Ghost behavioral definitions' below.

 #### Move:
 - If the player has started the game, he can use his keyboard (a,w,s,d) to move pacman around the board (left,up,down,right).